Vegan Pho Recipe – Vietnamese noodle soup

 Given that this is a vegan rice noodle soup, it’s almost gluten-free.
 The reason we say almost, is because soy sauce is a sneaky one and often has wheat in it!

 However the rice noodles are gluten free and you can find soy sauce made with rice instead of wheat, or you can use tamari as a substitute.

 If you aren’t vegan, you could add a boiled egg to your pho, for extra protein.
 If you don’t like tofu, most vegan meat substitutes would also work.

 If you’re looking for a vegan asian noodle soup that you can bring to work with you, or meal prep and eat later, try our noodle soup in a jar.
 It’s similar to this authentic vegan pho recipe but just… in a jar!

-And that’s a vegan pho recipe pho you!
+And that’s a vegan pho recipe pho you (for more recipes like this check out our vegan low fat recipes)!
 (Pardon the pun)

 For the soup